mne-tools/mne-python/doc/glossary.rst

         See :class:`SourceSpaces` for the class definition.

     stim channel
-        See :term:`trigger channel`.

-    template montage
-        An idealized EEG :term:`montage`, often provided by the manufacturer of the EEG system or cap.
-The electrode positions were not actually measured on the participants' heads, but rather were calculated assuming optimal theoretical placement on a sphere.

     trigger channel
         A stim channel or trigger channel is a channel that encodes events during the recording.
 It is typically a channel that is always